 Rhona has provided valuable advice to the charity.
 She has used her connections to increase our financial knowledge and has put us in touch with contacts who we now work with on a day-to-day basis.
 Rhona has volunteered at our activities to get to know our Troopers and ensure she has a grasp on how we operate, and she regularly fills donation tins in her spare time!

 Christine Skinner is a retired Senior Lecturer in Podiatry.
 Her career spanned a number of years at Glasgow Caledonian University where she led programmes in Podiatry at undergraduate and postgraduate level.
 Her teaching and research interests focused on Diabetic Foot Disease where her key achievements included lead involvement in establishing the Scotland’s first multi-disciplinary Diabetic Foot Clinic at (the now) Queen Elizabeth Hospital in Glasgow as well as numerous research and consultancy projects for educational institutions and the World Health Organisation across the Middle East and Asia.

 Christine maintains an active interest in her medical field and has continued her involvement with the Royal College of Physicians and Surgeons in Glasgow where she has held a number of offices during her career.
-In testament to her standing and commitment Christine has been elected Dean Elect to the Faculty in 2019 and will assume the role of Dean in June 2020.
+In testament to her standing and commitment Christine was elected Dean Elect to the Faculty in 2019 and in June 2020 she took on the prestigious role of Dean.